starkware-libs/cairo-docs/src/starkware/cairo/docs/cairo_by_example/building_blocks/example_inputs.rst

 .. tested-code:: none example_variables_output0

+    300
     556

 To explore the program structure and debug, visit the tracer at http://localhost:8100/.

-Next, the programs can be sent to public Ethereum testnet (Ropsten).
-SHARP crates the proof and saves it in a compact format it the Fact Registry contract as CALLDATA.
+Next, the program can be sent to public Ethereum testnet (Ropsten).
+SHARP creates the proof and saves it in a compact format in the Fact Registry contract as CALLDATA.

 .. tested-code:: none example_variables_sharp